 Charcoal is abrasive, and there’s concern among dentists that, over time, exposing your teeth to it could wear away your enamel.
 “No matter how finely you grind up the particles it’s still abrasive,” adds Dr. Schlenoff.

-A study presented at the 2015 Academy of General Dentistry Annual Meeting found that activated charcoal was more abrasive than traditional whitening toothpastes (and suggested it may not be that effective as a whitener).
+A study presented at the 2015 Academy of General Dentistry Annual Meeting found that activated charcoal was more abrasive than traditional whitening toothpastes (and suggested it may not be that effective at teeth whitening).

 Excess abrasion can actually lead to yellower teeth

 The American Dental Association cautions that using overly abrasive materials on your teeth can actually make them look less white and more yellow.
-That’s because if you totally wear away your enamel, you’ll expose the layer below: dentin, a softer, less protected substance that (you guessed it) is yellow in color.
+That’s because you’re not necessarily only removing surface stains—you can also start to abrade your tooth enamel.
+And if you totally wear away your enamel, you’ll expose the layer below: dentin, a softer, less protected substance that (you guessed it) is yellow in color.

 Been brushing with charcoal?
 Don’t panic

-A single tube of charcoal toothpaste is unlikely to cause that much damage.
+A single tube of charcoal toothpaste is unlikely to be a huge threat to your oral health.
 That’s because when it comes to abrasion, “it’s cumulative,” assures Dr. Schlenoff.
 The longer—and harder—you brush, rinse, or floss with charcoal, the greater the risk.

 And if you’re using charcoal mouthwash, consider safer alternatives

 “It’s not worth the risk at all,” says Dr. Schlenoff.
-When it comes to fresh breath or whiter teeth, “there are much safer ways to achieve that result.”
+When it comes to fresher breath or a whiter smile, “there are much safer ways to achieve that result.”